What is conventional wisdom?

 Conclusion: Redefining Investment Success

-Conventional wisdom offers comfort but can lead investors astray when it’s driven by mass psychology rather than sound analysis.
+Conventional wisdom offers comfort but can lead investors astray when driven by mass psychology rather than sound analysis.
 Recognizing the impact of herd mentality, emotional biases, and the importance of timing can empower investors to make more rational decisions.
 By questioning widely held beliefs and embracing contrarian strategies when appropriate, investors position themselves to navigate market cycles with greater confidence and clarity.

 Mindful Escapes: Nurturing Intellect and Soul